onssoschi/climatehealth/CONTRIBUTING.md

 ## General guidance

-* Do not upload any sensitive data to this repository.
+* **Do not upload any sensitive data to this repository.**
-* `main` is the production branch.
-This branch is protected.
-The `dev` branch is merged into `main` periodically.
+* `main` is the production branch and is protected.
-* `dev` is the development branch.
-This branch is the default branch.
-Branch from `dev` to develop new features.
+* `dev` is the development branch and is the default branch.
+Branch off from `dev` to create feature branches.

 ## Request a feature or fix